 Linux Mint’s reaction to the ‘controversial’ changes introduced in Nautilus 3.6 was simple: fork it.

-Now plans for that fork, named Nemo after the captain who pilots the Nautilus in Jules Verne’s Twenty Thousand Leagues Under the Sea and Mysterious Island novels, have been discussed in detail by Mint’s project lead, Clement Lefebvre.
+Now, plans for their Nautilus fork, which is named Nemo after the captain of the Nautilus in Jules Verne’s Twenty Thousand Leagues Under the Sea and Mysterious Island novels, have been detailed by Linux Mint project lead Clement Lefebvre.

-But first Clement had some damning opinions on the state of the ‘new Nautilus’, saying:
+Clement had some damning opinions on the state of the ‘new Nautilus’, describing it thus: –

-Mint are not alone in having reservations about the changes.
-Canonical have chosen to use an older version of Nautilus in Ubuntu 12.10 to give them breathing space to formulate a long-term solution for file browsing in future releases.
+Canonical has chosen to use an older version of Nautilus in Ubuntu 12.10 in order to give them time to figure out how they plan to accommodate, fix, and adapt to the changes in future releases.

 We welcomed the news that Canonical decided to stick to Nautilus 3.4, but it …only temporarily solve[s] the problem for Ubuntu and Linux Mint.